Get-Tony/Ark/README.md

 ARK_FILE_LOG_LEVEL=DEBUG
 ```

 With these settings, Ark will output "INFO" level logs to the console and "DEBUG" level logs to the log file.
-If you want to disable file logging, simply don't set a `log_dir` value when calling the init_logging function or remove the `ARK_FILE_LOG_LEVEL` variable from your environment.
+If you want to disable file logging, simply don't set a `log_dir` value when calling the `init_logging` function or remove the `ARK_FILE_LOG_LEVEL` variable from your environment.

 ## Disclaimer

 - **Use at your own risk!** I am not responsible for any data loss or other issues that may occur.
 - Ark is still in **Alpha** and will likely have bugs and other issues.
 Please [report](#issues) any issues you encounter.
-- Ark is **Not Supported by or Affiliated** with [Ansible](https://github.com/ansible/ansible) or [Ansible Runner](https://github.com/ansible/ansible-runner)
+- Ark is **Not Supported by or Affiliated** with [Ansible](https://github.com/ansible/ansible) or [Ansible Runner](https://github.com/ansible/ansible-runner).

 ## Issues